Mailhot/static/readme.md

 Note:
 rotate always happens in the current origin, moving an element or load will affect it's own origin, so rotating after moving will happen around the new origin.

+Elements holds multiple loads, loads are define into their own referentials and then moved into the element referential or rotated.

+The moves on an element does not affect the loads position, they are added on calculating results like forces.
+They are stored into the element as list of moves and rotations.